-The previous permit states that "There shall be no discharge of chlorine from any outfall."
-The March 2018 Hatchery Management Plan attached to the renewal application describes the use of Chloramine-T at the hatchery.
-Consistent with USEPA's response to NMDGF comments for the Red River State Fish Hatchery final permit (NM0030147), TRC monitoring and limitation protective of WQS has been added to the draft permit during the period when the FDA approved drug Chloramine-T is used as a treatment for Bacterial Gill Disease.
-A daily maximum TRC limit has been added in the proposed draft permit.
+The permittee shall not use chlorine in the hatchery operation nor discharge any chlorine that may eventually lead to the outfall(s) at the facility.
+However, the March 2018 Hatchery Management Plan attached to the renewal application describes the use of Chloramine-T at the hatchery.
+Consistent with USEPA's response to NMDGF comments for the Red River State Fish Hatchery final permit (NM0030147), TRC monitoring and limitation protective of WQS has been added to the final permit during the period when the Chloramine-T or a non-FDA approved drug, medication and/or chemical is used that may result in the discharge of chlorine/compounds containing chlorine.
+A daily maximum TRC limit has been added in the final permit.

 TRC is sampled using an instantaneous grab sample, and 40 CFR Part 136 defines instantaneous maximum as being measured within 15-minutes of sampling.
 Also, TRC cannot be averaged for reporting purposes.
-The draft permit has a footnote for TRC stating that: "The effluent limitation for TRC is the instantaneous maximum grab sample taken during periods of chlorine use and cannot be averaged for reporting purposes.
+The final permit has a footnote for TRC stating that: "The effluent limitation for TRC is the instantaneous maximum grab sample taken during periods of chlorine use and cannot be averaged for reporting purposes.
 Instantaneous maximum is defined in 40 CFR Part 136 as being measured within 15-minutes of sampling."